 Good for you!
 But in order to really rebuff the thieves you’ll want to put some active thought in, and perhaps make some changes in your interactions.

 So to increase your joy, and hold onto it for longer, you might think about actively assessing, modifying, and distancing.

 1. Assess who is really stealing your joy

 The first step you’ll need to take is to move from a vague perception of how people impact you.
 To really think person to person, perhaps write down a mind map, and see if they are one of the negative influencers, the joy endangering types, for one or more of the reasons previously outlined:

 - Frequently negative

 - Emotionally manipulative

-If someone fits one or more of these criteria, you then assess how much they are affecting you, how frequently or intensely.
+If someone fits one of these criteria, you can then assess how much they are affecting you.

 - How much joy they are taking from your life instead of adding to it?